 We have incurred net losses since our inception in September 2006.
-For the three and nine months ended September 30, 2018 we had net losses of \$10.2 million and \$33.6 million, respectively, and for three and nine months ended September 30, 2017 we had net losses of \$6.5 million and \$18.3 million, respectively, and we expect to continue to incur additional losses.
-As of September 30, 2018, we had an accumulated deficit of \$188.8 million.
+For the three months ended March 31, 2019 and 2018, we had a net loss of \$8.0 million and \$11.1 million, respectively, and we expect to continue to incur additional losses.
+As of March 31, 2019, we had an accumulated deficit of \$211.5 million.
 The losses and accumulated deficit were primarily due to the substantial investments we made to develop and improve our technology and products and improve our business and the Zio service through research and development efforts and infrastructure improvements.
-Over the next several years, we expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our Zio service, which includes Zio XT and Zio AT, and to develop additional arrhythmic detection and management products and services.
+Over the next several years, we expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our Zio service, which includes Zio XT and Zio AT, and to develop additional arrhythmia detection and management products and services.
 These efforts may prove more expensive than we currently anticipate and we may not succeed in increasing our revenue sufficiently to offset these higher expenses or at all.
 Accordingly, we cannot assure you that we will achieve profitability in the future or that, if we do become profitable, we will sustain profitability.
 Our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.